Most of us have at least some points sitting in our Qantas Frequent Flyer accounts, which can be increased quite easily through credit card spend.

 What American Airlines calls First Class on its domestic flights is what we would call Business Class here in Australia, so don’t be fooled.

-If you’re taking a relatively shorter flight of less than 600 miles, like San Francisco to Las Vegas, you will be charged 16,000 Qantas Points on American Airlines Business Class.
+If you’re taking a short flight of less than 600 miles, like Los Angeles to Las Vegas, you will be charged 18,400 points in American Airlines Business Class.

-For a medium-distance flight like Dallas/Fort Worth to Chicago, you would be up for 24,000 Qantas Points.
+For a medium-distance flight like Dallas/Fort Worth to Chicago, you’ll be up for 27,600 points.

-And on the longer side of things pushing five or six hours in the air, like Los Angeles to New York or Miami to Seattle, it’s 50,000 Qantas Points.
-That may seem like a lot, but getting the chance to potentially be in a lie-flat seat flying from coast to coast across a huge country represents quite good value.
+And on the longer side of things, pushing five or six hours in the air, like Los Angeles to New York or Miami to Seattle, it’s 57,000 points.
+That may seem like a lot.
+However, getting the chance to potentially be in a lie-flat seat flying from coast to coast across a huge country represents quite good value.

 Check the seat map on SeatGuru for the flight number you are looking at to see if the seats are angled-flat or lie-flat.

-5. East Coast to Southeast Asia in Qantas Premium Economy for 45,000 points or Business Class for 60,000 points
+5. East Coast to Southeast Asia in Qantas Premium Economy for 51,300 points

-6. Sydney/Melbourne to Honolulu one-way in Jetstar Business Class for 57,600 points
+6. Sydney/Melbourne to Honolulu in Jetstar Business Class for 61,500 points

-Jetstar now flies a significant number of routes that Qantas doesn’t, both internationally and domestically, and Qantas Points are pretty much the only way to redeem for Jetstar flights.
+Jetstar flies a significant number of routes that Qantas doesn’t, both internationally and domestically.
+Furthermore, through Qantas Frequent Flyer is one of the only ways to redeem points for Jetstar flights (you can also use Emirates Skywards miles.)

 Looking for more inspiration for how to spend your hard-earned frequent flyer points?